 The KeywordBasedFragmentAnnotator builds fragments starting from keywords.
 It uses dependency relations provided by a LAP to gather the grammatical phrase that encompasses the given keyword.
 If no keyword was provided or no dependency relations are found even after adding grammatical annotations through the LAP, no fragments are added.

-The quality of the output depends much on the quality of dependency relations.
+The quality of the output depends much on the quality of the dependency relations.

 Class KeywordBasedFixedLengthFragmentAnnotator